mui/mui-x/docs/data/data-grid/overview/overview.md

 # MUI X Data Grid

-<p class="description">A fast and extendable React data table and React data grid.
-It's a feature-rich component available with MIT or commercial licenses.</p>
+<p class="description">A fast and extensible React data table and React data grid, with filtering, sorting, aggregation, and more.</p>

 The Data Grid component is built with React and TypeScript to provide a smooth UX for manipulating an unlimited set of data.
 It features an intuitive API for real-time updates as well as theming and custom templates—all with blazing-fast performance.